akhil9281/Spring-Project-for-Salesken/README.md

-# This is a Project for the Technical Assessment at salesken.ai
+# This is a Project for the Technical Assessment for salesken.ai
 ___
 **Language Used** - _JAVA, HTML_